appvoid/planker/README.md

 Drag your themes to /home/planker and install them from there

 ### Support
-This app should work on any Linux distro planker currently supports only tar.xz files
+This app should work on any Linux distro. planker currently supports only tar.xz files